hardin47/website/Math154/Notes/10-misc.md

 ## Cloud Computing

+(Taken from the Teach Data Science blog: https://teachdatascience.com/cloud2/, this entry written by Nick Horton)

 The R package `parallel` is designed to send tasks to each of multiple cores.
 Today's computers (even small laptops!) typically have multiple cores, and any server or cloud computing infrastructure can easily handle dozens or hundreds of parallel tasks.
 The structure of the R `parallel` implementation sends tasks to workers that don't talk to one another until compiling their results at the end.
 In her [2017 UseR! tutorial](https://rawgit.com/PPgp/useR2017public/master/tutorial.html), Hana Sevcikova describes the function of workers which run code/functions/iterations separately before results are subsequently combined.

 <div class="figure" style="text-align: center">